-The department occupies northern-west part of the garden, along the railway line and its environs.
-It is located on the area of 5.07 hectare, bordering with Australian Department in the south, whereas – American Department in the north.
+The department occupies the northwestern part of the Garden, along the railway line and its environs.
+Bordering the Australian Department to the south and North American Department to the north, it is 5.07 ha in size.

-Introduction of the plants from the Mediterranean counties was launched in 80s of XIX century, much earlier before foundation of Batumi Botanical Garden.
+Introduction of plants from the Mediterranean started in the 1880’s, well before the foundation of the Garden.

-Currently, Mediterranean Phyto-geographic Department is represented with 75 species of 41 sub-families of 30 families.
-On the whole territory of the garden, 87 species from 48 sub-families of 42 families are registered.
-Among them, 22 species are included in the list of International Union for Conservation of Nature (IUCN).
+Currently, the Mediterranean Phytogeographic Department is represented in collections by 75 species, 41 genera, and 30 families.
+In the entire Garden there are 87 species, 48 genera and 42 families.
+Of these, 22 species are included in the “Red List” of the International Union for Conservation of Nature (IUCN).

-Among the ancient plants met in the phyto-geographic department the following are to be mentioned: huge individuals of Parrotia persica and Quercus castaneifolia, Pinus pinaster and P. nigra, Quercus ilex, Tilia tomentosa, T. caucasica, Acer velutinum, Acer monspesulanum, A. campestre.
+Among the ancient plants found in the department the following are notable: huge individuals of Parrotia persica and Quercus castaneifolia, Pinus pinaster and P. nigra, Quercus ilex, Tilia tomentosa, T. caucasica, Acer velutinum, Acer monspesulanum, A. campestre.

-Out of the plants represented Mediterranean flora the following plants are well adapted to the local conditions: Laurus nobilis, Ulex europea, Cercis siliquastrum, Cupressus sempervirens, Pinus pinaster, Chamerops humilis.
+Of the Mediterranean flora the following plants are well adapted to local conditions: Laurus nobilis, Ulex europea, Cercis siliquastrum, Cupressus sempervirens, Pinus pinaster, Chamerops humilis.

-Majority of thema re used in decorative gardening: uxus sempervirens, B. balearica, Ilex aquifolium, its colored-leaved: silver and golden forms, Nerium oleander), Chamerops humilis, Quercus ilex, Quercus suber, Viburnum tinus, Rosmarinus officinalis.
+Many of these plants are used in decorative gardening: Buxus sempervirens, B. balearica, Ilex aquifolium, its colored leaved, silver and golden forms, Nerium oleander, Chamerops humilis, Quercus ilex, Quercus suber, Viburnum tinus, Rosmarinus officinalis.